SanikoZmey/PMLDL_Assignment_1/README.md

 2) The user can find two notebooks with the same preparation of data and similar structure, but with diffrerent language models: [T5-small](https://huggingface.co/t5-small) and [Bart-base-4096](https://huggingface.co/ccdv/lsg-bart-base-4096).
 3) All the models(pretrained) are firstly downloaded, then the appropriate pretraned tokenizers are downloaded
 4) After all the downloads whole datasets are tokenized and model objects are created
-5) Data collators, functions for calculating Scare-blue score are then created
+5) Data collators, functions for calculating metrics: BLEU and Avg. generated sentence lenght are then created
 6) Finally, Seq2Seq trainers are configured for both models and the process of training can be started

 ### And now it is time to speak about hyperparameters for parameters that are considered as "configurable":
 1) Partition of the dataset that is taken for a training(it is usefull when it is needed for  "fast check" of the training process)
-2) [Models](https://huggingface.co/models), tokenizers, and final model structures(Encoder-Decoder or just the initial model)
+2) [Models](https://huggingface.co/models), tokenizers, and final model structures(manually created Encoder-Decoder or just the initial model)
 3) Name of the model/checkpoint where the trained model state will be saved
 4) Hyperparameters of training (in the notebooks they are arguments of Seq2SeqTrainer) such as: **`learning rate`**, **`lr schedulers`**, **`warmup steps`**, **`weights decay rate`** and many more.